bytepo1arbear/cybersecurityblog/index.md

     <h2>About Me</h2>
     <div class="profile-wrapper">
       <img src="/assets/images/polar.jpg" alt="My Photo" class="profile-image">
-      <p>Hi, I'm [Your Name]!
+      <p>Hi, I'm Jack!
 I’m a passionate cybersecurity enthusiast with a focus on reverse engineering and vulnerability research.
 This blog is my way of documenting my learning journey and sharing what I discover along the way.</p>
     </div>
   </div>
 </section>